andywalton7/sdk-test/source/includes/_get_quotes_by_con_ref.md

 </QuoteResult>
 ```

-Once you've created your consignment, you can use the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** endpoint to generate delivery quotes based on the consignment's details.
-The **Get Quotes by Consignment Reference** endpoint takes a `{consignmentReference}` as a path parameter and returns an array of `{Quotes}`
+Once you've created your consignment, you can use the **[Get Quotes by Consignment Reference](https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference)** endpoint to retrieve delivery quotes based on the consignment's details.

+The **Get Quotes by Consignment Reference** endpoint takes a `{consignmentReference}` as a path parameter and returns an array of `{Quotes}` for that consignment.
+Each `{Quote}` object contains details on carrier service, dates #, addresses and price, amongst other information.
+You can identify each quote uniquely using its `{quoteReference}`.